Marshall Keeble’s ‘boy preachers’ still baptizing and saving souls

 While Keeble was popular with white members of Churches of Christ, King had many detractors.

-Eugene Lawton, minister for the Newark Church of Christ in New Jersey, wrote a July 1968 piece in the Chronicle headlined “Negro Minister Tells What Discrimination Is.”
+Eugene Lawton, minister for the Newark Church of Christ in New Jersey, was the source for a July 1968 piece in the Chronicle headlined “Negro Minister Tells What Discrimination Is.”
 The article was based on Lawton’s remarks at an Atlanta national meeting on race relations in Churches of Christ.

 Lawton cited examples such as being unable to attend a Christian college and being sent to the church basement for worship.